 A funny thing about our 2006 Chrysler Pacifica: Neither Kristen nor I can recall why we chose to get it.
-You’ve already read my recollection of events, where I claim it was her idea, but she has just real recollections about it being mine.
+You’ve already read my recollection of events, where I claim it was her idea, but she has just real recollections about it being my idea.
 Regardless, while the Pacifica certainly wasn’t a bad car, we didn’t love it either.

 I’d been an admirer of the second generation MDX styling since it came out in 2007, and still am today.
 Where the Pacifica was rounded and lumpy, the angular MDX was muscular, pressed and creased.
 Picture a pro athlete in a well-fitted designer suit.
-The only downside was the Acura beak grille, but still it worked better in this application that on their cars.
+The only downside was the Acura beak grille, but still it worked better in this application than on their cars.

-The MDX is really the vehicle that cemented Acura’s transition from sporty luxury car maker to luxury SUV maker, a transition the brand is still struggling to reverse to this day.
-The MDX also had the advantage of a relatively uncompetitive segment, so lets take a quick look at the three row luxury crossover segment circa 2009: Lexus, Lincoln, and Infiniti at the time didn’t offer a three row crossover (Lexus still doesn’t).
+The MDX is really the vehicle that cemented Acura’s transition from sporty luxury carmaker to luxury SUV maker, a transition the brand is still struggling to reverse to this day.
+The MDX also had the advantage of a relatively uncompetitive segment, so let’s take a quick look at the three-row luxury crossover segment circa 2009: Lexus, Lincoln, and Infiniti at the time didn’t offer a three-row crossover (Lexus still doesn’t).
 Mercedes had their exceptionally oddball R-Class.
 The GM Lambda quadruplets all looked alike and were too commonplace.
-The Audi Q7 was enormous (about the size of a Tahoe, believe it or not), and the first generation Cadillac SRX was just plain strange-looking.
+The Audi Q7 was enormous (about the size of a Tahoe, believe it or not), and the first-generation Cadillac SRX was just plain strange-looking.

 The MDX was (and remains to this day) the segment benchmark.